mahauni/KraftService/README.md

 ### Done:
  - [x] Connection to the database
- - [x] All br.com.ese.esgManager.database.DAO for our tables and br.com.ese.esgManager.entities
+ - [x] All main.java.esgManager.database.DAO for our tables and main.java.esgManager.entities
  - [x] Crated custom data structures for our application (Linked lists for our sprint)
  - [x] Created simple pool of connections to our database
 ### Doing: